Recently I needed to rewrite my testimony. So since my mom kept bugging me to write a blog, I thought I would use it.

 As my fifteenth birthday arrived, I prepared for a special day.
 It was during this time of preparing that I was able to let go of all my anger and begin to worship God again.
 As I prepared to share my special day with family and friends God healed my heart.
 As I gave a speech of dedication to the Lord and sang to Him it was so overwhelming as I remembered all that he had brought me through.

 It was near this time, that I went for my annual heart check-up.
 This was an amazing visit, in that the doctors told me and my mom that I no longer had a hole in my heart(that I had since birth).
 This was cool to me, how God not only healed my broken heart spiritually but also physically.

 The very day after my big party, my whole family moved to Pennsylvania.
 I knew God was with us and I trusted him with this move.
 But even though I trusted God with the move, I still at times didn’t like being there.
 God took our family through a lot during our time there.
 We switch our school, and then we switched it back.
 We learned that God’s Word held all the answers, so we as a family started to really dig into it.
 Even though we only lived in Pennsylvania a year, it changed our family because we had to be there for each other.
 I missed my Michigan friends, but God comforted me and I knew I wasn’t alone.

-So I am looking forward to see how God is going to use me in this new season of life.
-I am getting ready to go to camp again this year and teach all summer.
+I am looking forward to seeing how God is going to use me in this new season of life.
+I am getting ready to go camping again this year and teach all summer.
 I can’t wait to see what God has for me and who he is going to bring into my life.